Parliamentary Standards

 Overview

-The Parliamentary Standards Act 2009 established the Independent Parliamentary Standards Authority (IPSA) to manage MPs' salaries and expenses, and created the Commissioner for Parliamentary Investigations to look into complaints and potential misconduct.
+The Parliamentary Standards Act 2009 created the Independent Parliamentary Standards Authority (IPSA) and the Commissioner for Parliamentary Investigations.
+IPSA is responsible for managing MPs' salaries and expenses, while the Commissioner investigates potential breaches of conduct rules.
 The Act also introduced a new code of conduct for MPs regarding financial interests.

 Description